SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 		// ...
 	}

-The CreateInstance<T> method will create the Account object and fill the values according to any matching names it finds.
+The **CreateInstance<T>** method will create the Account object and fill the values according to any matching names it finds.
 It also will use the appropriate casting or conversion to turn your string into the appropriate type.

+**Note: The headers on the table must be "Field" and "Value".**

 ***